on the blog

 Why it matters:

-How to Tell Normal Compliance from Real Trouble
+How Differentiate Between Normal Compliance and Real Trouble

 What Normal FDD Re-Registration Looks Like